EPCCed/eidf-docs/docs/safe-haven-services/open-ondemand/files.md

     Your project data files, in a project-specific directory under `/safe_data/` are **not** available on the Open OnDemand VM.

+!!!
+Note

+    Your project data files, in a project-specific directory under `/safe_data/` are **not** available on TRE-level back-ends (e.g., the Superdome Flex).
+For these, you will need to stage your data to the TRE-level back-end following your

 ### **Open in Terminal**

 Click **Open in Terminal** to log into a specific VM: